Waimakariri River: Geography

 The source of the Waimakariri is located in the Southern Alps, at the head of a valley to the west of Arthur's Pass, where it is primarily fed by snow melt and glacial runoff.
 The river flows in a southerly direction, before turning east around the base of Mount Stewart.
 The river at this stage becomes braided, and is joined by the Bealey River as it flows across wide shingle beds.

 As the river is joined by the Esk River, the Waimakariri river is forced into a narrow series of gorges and ceases being braided.
-This continues as the river flows through the foothills of the Southern Alps, and is used by the Midland Line railway as part of its traverse of the Southern Alps.
+This continues as the river flows through the foothills of the Southern Alps, and its valley is used by the Midland Line railway as part of its traverse of the Southern Alps.
 The river exits the foothills at the Waimakariri Gorge, at which point it again expands to a braided system.

 Once on the Canterbury Plains, the Waimakariri flows in a roughly east-south-easterly direction towards the Pacific Ocean.
 As with other braided river systems, the main channels frequently change within the primary riverbed, especially during periods of high flow rates.
-Geological evidence indicates that this mobility has extended to the river itself in the past, at times flowing through the current location of Christchurch into what is now the Avon Heathcote Estuary, and on a separate occasion flowing into Lake Ellesmere / Te Waihora, to the south of Banks Peninsula.
+Geological evidence indicates that this mobility has extended to the river itself in the past, at times flowing through the current location of Christchurch into what is now the Avon Heathcote Estuary, and in a different era flowing into Lake Ellesmere / Te Waihora, to the south of Banks Peninsula.
 To protect Christchurch and other settlements near the river, multiple flood protections have been constructed either side of the river since European settlement, dating as early as the Canterbury Rivers Act 1868.

 The river currently reaches the Pacific Ocean just to the north of Christchurch, entering Pegasus Bay by way of Brooklands Lagoon.
 The Waimakariri marks one of only a few breaks in the roughly 50 km length of Pegasus Bay.
 Along with two other rivers which enter Pegasus Bay (Ashley River / Rakahuri and Waipara River), the Waimakariri is almost entirely responsible for the sediment which forms the bay and its coastal plain.